-Gift cards are a popular gift idea because they allow the recipient to choose their own gift, and by extension, the giver doesn’t have to figure out what the other person likes.
+Gift cards are a popular gift idea because they allow the recipient to choose their own gift, and by extension, you don’t have to figure out what the other person likes.
 Your clients may want to give their employees gift cards for this very reason.
-However, employee gifts and bonuses are regulated by the Canada Revenue Agency, and your clients need to understand the taxation and reporting rules.
+But the Canada Revenue Agency (CRA) regulates bonuses and giving employees gift cards as a gift, and your clients need to understand the taxation and reporting rules.

 Basically, if your clients give their employees gift cards as bonuses, it’s the same as giving out cash.
-That applies regardless of whether the gift card is to your client’s business or to another business.
-The employee has to pay income tax, Employment Insurance premiums, and Canada Pension Plan contributions on the value of the gift card.
+That applies regardless of whether the gift card is for your client’s business or for another business.
+The employee has to pay income tax on the value of the card, Employment Insurance premiums (EI), and Canada Pension Plan (CPP) contributions on the value of the gift card.
 And of course, your client has to pay its share of EI and CPP as well.
-To avoid this, your clients may just want to hand out cash bonuses or buy material gifts.
-If your clients still want to hand out gift cards, you need to make sure you account for the gift cards correctly when doing payroll.
-But if you understand the above rules, that process should be straightforward.
+To avoid this, your clients may want to hand out cash bonuses or buy material gifts.
+If your clients still want to hand out gift cards, make sure you account for the gift cards correctly when doing payroll.
+But if you understand the above rules, that process goes smoothly.